-A generator is a remarkably versatile device.
-It can give you emergency electricity at home in the event of a blackout, run power tools on the job site, and deliver affordable energy for necessities (and little luxuries) when you’re camping or RVing.
+Generators provide emergency electricity in the event of a blackout, run power tools on the jobsite, and deliver affordable energy for necessities when camping or RVing.

 Our Top Picks